derailed/k9s_site/_topics/plugins.markdown

 K9s allows you to extend your command line and tooling by defining your very own cluster commands via plugins.
 K9s will look at `$HOME/.k9s/plugin.yml` to locate all available plugins.
 A plugin is defined as follows:

-The shortcut option represents the command a user would type to activate the plugin.
-The command represents adhoc commands the plugin runs upon activation.
-The scopes defines a collection of resources names/shortnames for the views this plugin should be available for.
+* Shortcut option represents the key combination a user would type to activate the plugin
+* Description will be printed next to the shortcut in the k9s menu
+* Scopes defines a collection of resources names/shortnames for the views associated with the plugin.
 You can specify `all` to provide this shortcut for all views.
+* Command represents adhoc commands the plugin runs upon activation
+* Background specifies whether or not the command runs in the background
+* Args specifies the various arguments that should apply to the command above

-K9s does provide additional environment variables for you to customize your plugins.
+K9s does provide additional environment variables for you to customize your plugins arguments.
 Currently, the available environment variables are as follows:

 * `$NAMESPACE` -- the selected resource namespace
 * `$NAME` -- the selected resource name